Which painkillers help in osteoarthritis of the knee?

 Why are opioid painkillers usually not suitable for treating osteoarthritis?

-Opioids can relieve acute pain very effectively.
-But, contrary to popular belief, this is not true for chronic pain: Research has now shown that they also don’t help to relieve osteoarthritis pain any better than NSAIDs do.
-In fact, the research suggests that their effect is weaker and that it wears off after a few weeks.
+Opioids are prescription painkillers.
+They can relieve acute pain very effectively.
+But they're not as effective for chronic pain.
+Research has now shown that they don’t help to relieve osteoarthritis pain any better than NSAIDs do.
+On the contrary: the research suggests that their effect is weaker and that it wears off after a few weeks.

 So opioids shouldn't be used regularly to treat pain caused by osteoarthritis.
-They may be an option if several drugs are needed for the short-term treatment of severe pain or to bridge the time until surgery.
+But they may be an option if, for example, several drugs are needed for the short-term treatment of severe pain or to bridge the time until surgery.
 Opioids are also an option for people who can’t take NSAIDs.

-Opioids can have side effects such as constipation, nausea, decreased sex drive, dizziness, tiredness, and affect your ability to drive vehicles.
-There is also a small risk of a life-threatening overdose.
-So it is very important to follow the doctor's instructions and not to increase the dose without talking to the doctor first.
+Opioids can have side effects such as constipation, nausea, a dry mouth, weakness, itching, increased sweating and reduced sexual desire.
+There is also a low risk of a life-threatening overdose.
+So it's very important to follow the doctor's instructions and not to increase the dose without talking to the doctor first.
 The same is true for opioid skin patches (fentanyl patches).

 If opioids are used, experts advise limiting the treatment to a few weeks or months because they can lead to physical dependence.
 According to estimates from studies, about 6 out of 100 people become dependent after using them for a longer time.

-The use of opioids is not recommended for people who already have a headache disorder, fibromyalgia, inflammation of the pancreas, inflammatory bowel disease or an addiction problem.
+The use of opioids is not recommended for people who already have certain health problems, including a headache disorder, fibromyalgia, inflammation of the pancreas, inflammatory bowel disease or an addiction problem.

 Busse JW, Craigie S, Juurlink DN et al. Guideline for opioid therapy and chronic noncancer pain.
 CMAJ 2017; 189(18): E659-E666.